zecrocks/zcash-stack/docs/class-2-connect.md

 ## Connecting your Server to the World Wide Web3

-Let's talk about personal privacy and shielding IP address.
+Let's talk about personal privacy and shielding your service's IP address.
 Now that we have a server running, we will want to connect it to the outside world so that clients can make use of it.

 In brief, there are more or less three different broad approaches you may want to take when operating a service.
 In this workshop, we will call these: